flutter/plugins/script/tool/README.md

 dart run ./script/tool/bin/flutter_plugin_tools.dart update-release-info \
   --version=minimal \
   --changelog="Fixes violations of new analysis option some_new_option."
-  --run-on-changed-packages
 ```

-The `minimal` option for `--version` will treat each package as either `bugfix`
+The `minimal` option for `--version` will skip unchanged packages, and treat
-or `next` depending on the files that have changed in that package, so it is
+each changed package as either `bugfix` or `next` depending on the files that
-often the best choice for a bulk change.
+have changed in that package, so it is often the best choice for a bulk change.

 For cases where you know the change time, `minor` or `bugfix` will make the
 corresponding version bump, or `next` will update only `CHANGELOG.md` without